syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/listview/how-to/perform-search-using-controller-data.md

 ```

-N> While using Adaptors in our application, we need to return the JSON data from Controller.
+> While using Adaptors in our application, we need to return the JSON data from Controller.

 ## Perform Search Operation